Mythotic-Tinker-Station/lexicon/README.md

 You are however free to upload your own compiled build as a private wad.

 ## Want to suggest other mapsets or report bugs?
 Feel free to use the tracker on here.
+You can also join our discord at https://discord.gg/qj9GASW

 ## Credits
 - MiFU for doing most of the compile work, its a pain in the ass.